javrobs/project-application-template-group-5/README.md

 #### Parameters:
 - Year: The year to analyze.
 If this parameter isn't provided, the user will be asked to input it for the analysis to run.
 Input it in the command as `--year N` or `-y N`.
+- Category: A required parameter that specifies the category of label to be analyzed.
+If this parameter isn't provided the user will be asked to input it for the analysis to run.
+Input it in the command as `--category X` or `-c X`, where X can be any of the label categories, for example __area__ or __kind__.
 #### Output:
-- Figure: How many issues were open that year, month by month, stacked by top 10 most common labels.
+- Figure: How many issues were open that year, month by month, stacked by top 10 most labels in the category.

 ### Month by month opened issues